changlinli/shuangrimu/posts/elm-extensible-unions.md

 -- Fully expanded it's
--- view : Model -> Html (a or @ClearMyDrinkSelection () or DrinkSelectionMsg or @ElementMsg SelectionElementChange) view : Model -> Html (a or Msg) view model = Html.div
+-- view : Model -> Html (a or @ClearMyDrinkSelection () or DrinkSelectionMsg or @ElementMsg SelectionElementChange) -- Note the complete lack of wrapping and unwrapping needed here -- viewDrink plays nicely with our button because of the extensible type -- variable parameter view : Model -> Html (a or Msg) view model = Html.div
     []